Debasish7ripathy/OpenJobApplier/readme.md

 - Special thanks to [DebasishTripathy](https://github.com/DebasishTripathy13) for developing and maintaining this project.

 ## Note
-- Try to use ChatGPT if some small error occur😉
+- Try to use ChatGPT if some small error occur😉 or Raise an issue it will be resolved